mark-watson/Clojure-AI-Book/manuscript/openai.md

 " The Colorado, Verde, Salt, Gila, San Pedro, Little Colorado, and the San Francisco."
 ~~~~~~~~

-In addition to reading the beta OpenAPI API documentation you might want to read general material on the use of OpenAI's GPT-3 model.
+In addition to reading the beta OpenAI API documentation you might want to read general material on the use of OpenAI's GPT-3 model.
 Since the APIs we are using are beta they may change.
 I will update this chapter and the source code on GitHub if the APIs change.